dsbowen/dsbowen.github.io/_posts/2019-10-27-sqlalchemy-function.md

 ### Additional setup for Exampeles 2-5: Function parents

-Examples 2-5 illustrate how to `Function` parents.
-When called, an instance of a `Function` model with a `'parent'` attribute will call its function, passing in its parent as the first argument (followed by its arguments and keyword arguments).
+Examples 2-5 illustrate how to use `Function` parents.
+When called, an instance of a `Function` model with a `parent` attribute will call its function, passing in its parent as the first argument (followed by its arguments and keyword arguments).

 Models which relate to a `Function` model should inherit the `FunctionRelator` base for convenience.